NicholasSperry/RetinaSmartCamera/plan.md

   3. Try running the Autoencoder using Alvaro's cortical images
   4. Maybe look into inverting cortical images back to normal
 * **Week 5**
+  1. Train the Autoencoder for more epochs
+  2. Look into freezing the Decoder part of the AE
+  3. Once frozen, redesign the Encoder part to work with Retinal image vectors.
+  4. Train the new model and look into using different loss functions, such as comparing the latent space of the cortical-cortical AE with the latent space of the redesigned AE.
+  5. If the redesigned AE performs poorly, look into adding more Convolutional Layers.
 * **Week 6**
 * **Week 7**
 * **Week 8**